xh3210578/bee-docs/docs/installation/quick-start.md

 ### Access the Network

-If you want to interact with the Bee ecosystem in a decentralised way, but not earn gBZZ by storing or forwarding chunks, simply run Bee in the background in [light node](/docs/access-the-swarm/light-node) on your laptop or desktop computer for direct access to the swarm.
+If you want to interact with the Bee ecosystem in a decentralised way, but not earn gBZZ by storing or forwarding chunks, simply run Bee in the background in [light node](/docs/access-the-swarm/light-nodes) mode on your laptop or desktop computer for direct access to the swarm for your web browser and other applications.

 [Install Bee](/docs/installation/install)